-Board diversity CPP Investments believes that companies with diverse boards are more likely to achieve superior financial performance.
-This is why we use our voting power to encourage companies to achieve a reasonable gender balance on their boards.
-Our goal is to improve the gender diversity balance and, hence, the overall effectiveness of public company boards.
-We first introduced our board gender diversity voting practice in Canada in 2017 and have continued to evolve our practices each year.
-In 2024, we updated our PVPGs to set out our approach to diversity beyond gender.
-Boards should be diverse in ways that link to the company's business, strategy, geographic footprint, employees, communities, and other stakeholders.
-We expect that boards disclose their approach to diversity and how it supports board effectiveness.
-We believe boards are best equipped to determine what specific dimensions of board diversity are relevant to their business.
-While we do not prescribe an approach, we strongly encourage boards to disclose the diverse attributes of their directors where appropriate, relevant, and where directors have granted permission to do so, to allow shareholders to fully and accurately evaluate board diversity holistically.
-We also updated our PVPGs to increase our board gender diversity expectation from "rounded 30%" to absolute 30% female directors for boards with more than eight directors in certain markets.
-For the reporting period • We supported 10 shareholder proposals requesting companies report on their diversity and inclusion efforts.
-5 Evolution of our gender diversity voting practices as of year ended June 30 Policies Canada Global 2017 Introduced our gender diversity voting practice in Canada For our Canadian public holdings, we started voting against the election of the chair of the nominating committee if a board had no (0) female directors 2019 For our Canadian public holdings, we escalated our approach to vote against nominating committee chairs of S&P/TSX composite boards with only one (1) female director 2020 During the 2020 season, we considered voting against the entire committee responsible for director nominations if sufficient progress on gender diversity was not made at companies that we voted against in 2019 2021 Escalated our global gender diversity voting practice for companies in the United States, Canada, developed Europe and Australia to start voting against the nominating committee chair if the board has less than rounded 30% female directors In all other markets, we continued to vote against the nominating committee chair if the board did not have at least one female director We continued to escalate our opposition to the entire nominating committee if sufficient progress was not made in subsequent years 2022 Enhanced our gender diversity voting practice by expanding the countries where we will vote against the nominating committee chair if the board has less than rounded 30% female directors to include South Africa and New Zealand In all other markets, we continued to vote against the nominating committee chair if the board does not have at least one female director We continued to consider voting against the entire nominating committee, or, where appropriate, all incumbent directors, if sufficient progress on gender diversity was not made in subsequent vears We expected to apply a rounded 30% threshold to more countries and markets 2023 In the United States, Canada, developed Europe, Australia, South Africa and New Zealand, we continued to vote against the nominating committee chair if the board has less than rounded 30% female directors Enhanced our practices in all other markets to vote against the nominating committee chair if the board does not have at least two female directors We will consider voting against the entire nominating committee, or, where appropriate, all incumbent directors, if sufficient progress on gender diversity has not been made in subsequent years 2024 Enhanced our practices in the United States, Canada, developed Europe, Australia, South Africa and New Zealand, to vote against the nominating committee chair if the board has less than absolute 30% female directors.
-For boards with fewer than nine directors, we expect at least rounded 30% female directors on the board In all other markets, we continued to vote against the nominating committee chair if the board does not have at least two female directors We continue to consider voting against the entire nominating committee, or, where appropriate, all incumbent directors, if sufficient progress on gender diversity has not been made in subsequent years 2018 Escalated our gender diversity voting practice in Canada For our Canadian public holdings, we started voting against all nominating committee members at companies where we voted against the nominating committee chair in 2017 if the company had since made no progress improving its lack of board gender diversity Introduced our global gender diversity voting practice.
+For our global public holdings, we started voting against the election of nominating committee chair if the board had no (0) female directors\ During the 2020 season, we considered voting against the entire committee responsible for director nominations if sufficient progress on gender diversity was not made at companies that we voted against in 2019 2020 Escalated our global gender diversity voting practice to vote against the entire committee responsible for director nominations if sufficient progress on gender diversity was not made at companies that we voted against in 2019 2021 Escalated our global gender diversity voting practice for companies in the United States.
+Canada, developed Europe and Australia to start voting against the nominating committee chair if the board has less than rounded 30% female directors In all other markets. we continued to vote against the nominating committee chair if the board did not have at least one female director\ We continued to escalate our opposition to the entire nominating committee if sufficient progress was not made in subsequent years\ 2022 Enhanced our gender diversity voting practice by expanding the countries where we will vote against the nominating committee chair if the board has less than rounded 30% female directors\ to include South Africa and In all other markets. we continued to vote against the nominating committee chair if the board does not have at least one female director\ New Zealand We continued to consider voting against the entire nominating committee, or, where appropriate, all incumbent directors. if sufficient progress on gender diversity was not made in subsequent vears We expected to apply a rounded 30% threshold to more countries and markets 2023 In the United States.
+Canada, developed Europe, Australia.
+South Africa and New Zealand, we continued to vote against the nominating committee chair if the board has less than rounded 30% female directors\ Enhanced our practices in all other markets to vote against the nominating committee chair if the board does not have at least two female directors\ We will consider voting against the entire nominating committee, or, where appropriate. all incumbent directors. if sufficient progress on gender diversity has not been made in subsequent vears Legend Canada Global 2024 Enhanced our practices in the United States, Canada, developed Europe, Australia, South Africa and New Zealand. to vote against the nominating committee chair if the board has less than absolute 30% female directors\.
+For boards with fewer than nine directors, we expect at least rounded 30% female directors on the board\ In all other markets. we continued to vote against the nominating committee chair if the board does not have at least two female directors\ We continue to consider voting against the entire nominating committee, or, where appropriate, all incumbent directors, if sufficient progress on gender diversity has not been made in subsequent years \ Provided there are no extenuating circumstances warranting an exception.